cinnData/DataSci/11. Association rules/README.md

 ### Parameters for mining association rules

 Formally defined, a rule is a pair of disjoint itemsets, the antecedent and the consequent.
 Association rules are evaluated by means of three parameters, the support, the confidence and the lift.
-The **support of a rule** of is the same as the support of the itemset resulting from the union of the antecedent and the consequent, that is, the proportion of transactions containing both antecedent and consequent,
+The **support of a rule** is the same as the support of the itemset resulting from the union of the antecedent and the consequent, that is, the proportion of transactions containing both antecedent and consequent items:

 supp(*A* => *B*) = *N*(*AB*)/N.

 Here, *AB* denotes the union of *A* and *B*.
-The **confidence** of a rule is the proportion of transactions that contain both the antecedent and the consequent among those that contain the antecedent,
+The **confidence** of a rule is the proportion of transactions that contain both the antecedent and the consequent among those that contain the antecedent items:

 conf(*A* => *B*) = supp(*AB*)/supp(*A*) = *N*(*AB*)/*N*(*A*).